Sunbird-Lern/sunbird-utils/user-declaration-util/README.md

    - mvn clean compile assembly:single
    - cd target
-   - java -jar externalId-migration-util-1.0-SNAPSHOT-jar-with-dependencies.jar
+   - java -jar user-declaration-util-1.0-SNAPSHOT-jar-with-dependencies.jar

 # Steps To Verify:
    - Login to cassandra
    - Compare the count given post script.
-   - Run the Query: SELECT COUNT(*) FROM sunbird.usr_external_identity;
+   - Run the Query: SELECT COUNT(*) FROM sunbird.user_declarations;
    - count after running and before running should matches.
    - At the end of the run the program will generate the file named ```preProcessecRecords.txt``` which has userId,provider in format ```userId,provider``` so  its easy to identify the records which are successfully processed...